Thanu/stratos/extensions/das/modules/artifacts/monitoring-dashboard/README.md

 2. Create MySQL/Oracle database and tables using queries in `<Stratos-DAS-Distribution>/monitoring-dashboard/database-scripts/<db>/monitoring-script.sql` manually.

-3. Copy CEP  EventFormatter artifacts in `<Stratos-DAS-Distribution>/wso2cep-<version>/eventformatters/` to `<CEP-HOME>/repository/deployment/server/eventformatters/`.

-4. Copy CEP OutputEventAdapter artifact in `<Stratos-DAS-Distribution>/wso2cep-<version>/outputeventadaptors/` to `<CEP-HOME>/repository/deployment/server/outputeventadaptors/`  and update the tcp and ssl ports according to DAS server port offset.

-5. Add stratos-monitoring-service car file in `<Stratos-DAS-Distribution>/monitoring-dashboard/` to `<DAS-HOME>/repository/deployment/server/carbonapps/` to generate the monitoring dashboard.
+3. Add stratos-monitoring-service car file in `<Stratos-DAS-Distribution>/monitoring-dashboard/` to `<DAS-HOME>/repository/deployment/server/carbonapps/` to generate the monitoring dashboard.